 But here’s what I’ve learned from watching teams try to adopt AI: having the right technical skills is only half the battle.
 The bigger challenge is how organizations actually implement AI without it turning into a complete disaster.

 Treat AI adoption like you’re introducing a new team member, not just installing software.
 Success happens when teams have clear guidance, feel safe to experiment without getting fired for breaking something, and everyone agrees on how AI fits into their daily workflow.
-Otherwise, you end up with half the team using ChatGPT for everything while the other half pretends it doesn’t exist.

 Give people time to actually learn this stuff.
 With AI tools changing faster than JavaScript frameworks (and that’s saying something), engineers need regular opportunities to experiment, build new skills, and stay current.
-Encourage curiosity and structured exploration, because teams that adapt as the technology evolves are the ones that won’t be left behind when the next big AI breakthrough drops.

 Soft Skills